Creating an Emma Signup Form to Opt-in Clients

 As a best practice, make sure your contacts are double opted-in through a Classic or Lightbox form.
 When requesting user data for email marketing, there are two signup methods available: single opt-in and confirmed opt-in (also known as double opt-in or verified opt-in).
 A double opt-in will further bullet-proof your audience list as permissible.

-About signup forms
+More on signup forms

-Every campaign requires you to select a signup form on the Review and Send step.
+• Every campaign requires you to select a signup form on the Review and Send step.

-All Email Marketing accounts come with the following Default Signup Form:
+• All Email Marketing accounts come with the following Default Signup Form:

 To create a signup form